UDPN/BN-Sandbox-selfservice-public/README.md

 </tbody>
 </table>

-If you do not have master-slave MYSQL, you can configure the content from the master to the master.
+If you do not have master-slave MYSQL, you can use the same content from mysql.master.* to the mysql.slave.*.

 **redis (advanced)**